 Symposium: Responsibility of Youth to Build a Culture of Peace

-Two of the youngest Members of Parliament in their respective countries, a beauty queen, a government official representing his Ministry, and two National Directors for youth ministries affiliated with the sponsoring organizers made for a powerful and exciting closing symposium.
+Two of the youngest Members of Parliament in their respective countries – a beauty queen, a government official representing his Ministry, and two National Directors for youth ministries affiliated with the sponsoring organizers – made for a powerful and exciting closing symposium.
 It was lively, interactive and educational.
-One of the key concepts was that peace cannot come via force.
+One of the key concepts was that peace cannot come through means of force.
 We need to create a good culture in order for peace to blossom.
-Put another way, everyone participates in peace-building; it is not a spectator sport.
+In other terms, everyone participates in peace building; it is not a spectator sport.